 Copyright 2012 Antonio Arenas Amado

 Arenas Amado, Antonio.
-"Development and application of a mechanistic model to predict juvenile salmon swim paths." dissertation, University of Iowa, 2012.
+"Development and application of a mechanistic model to predict juvenile salmon swim paths."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.